 So everything hasn't gone according to plan with my bracket.

-• Wake T'd me.
+- Wake T'd me.
 I definitely had them going to the Sweet 16.

-• Duke actually decided to play against Texas which kills hurts my Elite 8.
-Oh well.
+- Duke actually decided to play against Texas which

-• Pitt looked far from beastly in their game against Oklahoma State.
+killshurts my Elite 8.
+Oh well. - Pitt looked far from beastly in their game against Oklahoma State.
 Wtf.
 The only constants were Sam Young dropping 32 and DeJaun Blair's double-double.
 At least they should smash Xavier on Thursday.

 But the one thing that went well was that my Tigers fought til the end against UNC.
 We started the game off straight but at the end, the bench for North Carolina was just too much.
 With eight minutes left, the game was tied at 63 but LSU couldn't withstand the 11-0 run by the Tar Heels.
 All-in-all, good season, boys: SEC Champs, Conference Player and Coach of the Year and a strong showing in the tourney.
-And I don't care what anyone says, Marcus Thornton should will be a frirst rounder.
-He gets buckets.
-And Trent Johnson might look like an ostrich but he really is a great coach.
+And I don't care what anyone says, Marcus Thornton Three hottest teams right now have to be UConn, 'Cuse and yeah, Duke.
+Big wins in the last round should give them momentum heading into and through the Sweet 16.

 Oh yeah, and USC got beat by Michigan State yesterday.
 Did anybody peep Lil Romeo on the bench looking concerned towards the end of the game??
 Classic.